-College Year in Athens (available fall only); American School of Classical Studies at Athens (available summer only); Archaeological Field Work (available summer only).
+College Year in Athens (available fall only); American School of Classical Studies at Athens (available summer only);

+Archaeological Field Work (available summer only).

-See page 20 for details; students considering study abroad should consult with the Department Chair and their academic advisor as early as possible.
+See pages 20 and 26 for details; students considering study abroad should consult with the Department Chair and their academic advisor as early as possible.